-This easy Vegan Chili makes a hearty and comforting dish that is perfect for a chilly fall day, game day or any time of the year!
-This bean free and paleo chili is easy to make with butternut squash, mushrooms and bell peppers and will become a family favorite!
+This Vegan Chili makes a hearty and comforting dish that is perfect for a chilly fall day, game day or any time of the year!
+It’s an easy bean free and paleo chili made with butternut squash, mushrooms and bell peppers and will become a family favorite!
 Naturally gluten-free, grain-free, Whole30 and low carb.

 Updated October 2020